webhooksite/docs/docs/api/about.md

 * Webhook.site API Keys *must* be specified using the `Api-Key` HTTP header.
 * Fair use guidelines, rate limits, and other limitations apply as described by the [Terms of Service](https://webhook.site/terms).

-## Authentication
+## API Key

 While many endpoints of the Webhook.site API are public and work without any authentication, some endpoints do require authentication, or will return a `401 Unauthorized` status code.

-### API Key

-An API Key can be generated in the Control Panel, and provides access to Tokens that are either a) password protected or b) require login.
+Resources that are associated with a Webhook.site account always require an API Key.

 API Keys have the same privileges as the user who created them.